dagger/dagger/docs/current/guides/882813-build-test-publish-java-spring.md

 Dagger SDKs are currently available for Go, Node.js and Python, but you can use them to create CI/CD pipelines for applications written in any programming language.
 This guide explains how to use Dagger to continuously build, test and publish a Java application using Spring.
 You will learn how to:

 - Create a Dagger pipeline to:
-  - Build a container image of your Spring application with all required dependencies
+  - Build your Spring application with all required dependencies
-  - Run unit tests for your Laravel application image
+  - Run unit tests for your Spring application
   - Publish the final application image to Docker Hub
 - Run the Dagger pipeline on the local host using the Dagger CLI
 - Run the Dagger pipeline on every repository commit using GitHub Actions